sergueik/springboot_study/basic-influxdb/README.md

   * https://github.com/ypvillazon/spring-boot-metrics-to-influxdb
   * [intro](https://tproger.ru/translations/influxdb-guide/) to Time Series and InfluxDB (in Russian)
   * [migration from Influx v1 to v2](https://www.sqlpac.com/en/documents/influxdb-migration-procedure-v1-v2.html)
+  * [influx 2.x API via Postman](https://www.influxdata.com/blog/getting-started-influxdb-2-0-api-postman/) - not quite working in Postman (variables are not propagated into steps) but the details of the requests can be useful with curl Perl or Powershell client examples

 ### Author
 [Serguei Kouzmine](kouzmine_serguei@yahoo.com)